 Article 6.
-The provisions of Chapter 19, Articles 3 to 12, of the Code of Judicial Procedure shall apply also with reference to the Patent and Market Court and the Appellate Patent and Market Court, in which context the Patent and Market Court shall be equivalent to such other general Court of First Instance referred to in Chapter 19, Article 9, first Paragraph, of the Code of Judicial Procedure.
-For the purpose of indictment for violations referred to in Article 4, item 1, the provisions in Chapter 19, Articles 3, 6 and 7 of the Code of Judicial Procedure shall, however, not apply.
+The provisions of Chapter 19, Articles 3 to 12, of the Code of Judicial Procedure shall apply also with respect to the Patent and Market Court and the Appellate Patent and Market Court, in which context the Patent and Market Court shall be equivalent to such other General Court of First Instance referred to in Chapter 19, Article 9, first Paragraph, of the Code of Judicial Procedure.
+In respect of indictments for violations referred to in Article 4, item 1, the provisions in Chapter 19, Articles 3, 6 and 7 of the Code of Judicial Procedure shall, however, not apply.

 Article 7.
-The Appellate Patent and Market Court examines applications for a new trial and complaints concerning an error by a Court and questions dealing with restitution of time expired, that relate to a judgement or a decision of the Patent and Market Court or a decision of an Administrative Authority, if that decision should have been appealed to the Patent and Market Court.
+The Appellate Patent and Market Court examines applications for a new trial and complaints concerning an error by a Court and questions dealing with restitution of time expired, relating to a judgment or a decision of the Patent and Market Court or a decision of an Administrative Authority, if that decision should have been appealed to the Patent and Market Court.
 As regards the handling, the Code of Judicial Procedure applies if the application relates to a decision in a case and otherwise the Act (1996:242) on Court Matters.